wso2/docs-devant/en/docs/quick-start-guides/schedule-your-first-automation.md

 2. Click **Test** to run your automation immediately.

-    !!! info "Inject Dynamic Values into Your Application as Command-Line Arguments" To pass dynamic values to your application when testing manually,follow these steps:
+    !!! info "Inject Dynamic Values into Your Application as Command-Line Arguments" To pass dynamic values to your application when testing manually, follow these steps:

-        1. Click the drop-down icon next to **Run Now** and then click **Run with Arguments**.
+        1. Click the drop-down icon next to **Test** and then click **Test with Arguments**.
         2. In the **Runtime Arguments** pane, enter the arguments you want to pass to your application.
         3. Click **Execute**.
 This triggers the task with the specified arguments.

         The capability to run a manual task with arguments is supported for the following build presets:

         === "WSO2 MI"
             To explore a WSO2 MI-based manual task with arguments, try out the [Weather to Logs Task](https://github.com/wso2/choreo-samples/tree/main/weather-to-logs-mi-manual-task) sample.
-For instructions, see the `readme.md` file in the sample repository.
+For instructions, see the `README.md` file in the sample repository.

             !!! info
                 When working on WSO2 MI projects and deploying a WSO2 MI integration as a manual task in Choreo, use the WSO2 MI automation mode.
-For details, see [Running the Micro Integrator in Automation Mode](https://apim.docs.wso2.com/en/latest/install-and-setup/install/running-the-mi-in-automation-mode/).
+For details, see [Running the Micro Integrator in Automation Mode](https://mi.docs.wso2.com/en/latest/install-and-setup/install/running-the-mi-in-automation-mode/).

         === "Ballerina"
             To explore a Ballerina manual task with arguments, try out the [Weather to Email Task](https://github.com/wso2/choreo-samples/tree/main/weather-to-email-integration) sample.
-For instructions, see the README.md file in the sample repository.
+For instructions, see the `README.md` file in the sample repository.

             !!! info
-                If you want to pass arguments to Ballerina main functions, use the **Run with Arguments** capability.
+                If you want to pass arguments to Ballerina main functions, use the **Test with Arguments** capability.
 For details on the arguments you can pass, see the [Ballerina documentation](https://ballerina.io/learn/by-example/main-function/).
 You can also override configurable values in the same manner.
 For more information, see [Provide values to configurable variables](https://ballerina.io/learn/provide-values-to-configurable-variables/#provide-via-command-line-arguments).
     !!! note
         As user portal features are added, testing and other actions will be accessible directly from the **Overview** page, making it easier to manage and validate your automations.